 Component 1: A 2,000-word essay that focuses on one of the themes presented during the course and incorporates primary and/or secondary sources.
 This submission is due during the second half of the semester, prior to the examination period, usually between weeks 7 and 10.

-Component 2: A final 24 hour online exam.
+Component 2: A final examination.

 You will receive formative feedback from your tutor and peers in tutorials.
 You will also receive individual formative feedback from your tutor on your essay plan.